adele-angel/catdoor/README.md

 **Automatic.
 Connected.
 AI cat door.
 Open source.
 Coming soon!** catDoor is a smart flap door for your cats, powered by Artificial Intelligence.
 It uses computer vision to let your cats enter the house, while keeping out stray cats and wildlife.

+**Currently only works on mobile mode or as mobile application Open in mobile browser: https://catdoor-8278b.web.app/ then allow catDoor install the app on your phone.
+If it doesn't start automatically go to browser's settings -> add to home screen**

 ## View online demo
 - Web & mobile application (compatible with Android, iOs & Windows): https://catdoor-8278b.web.app/